input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 | [a,b,c]      | a        | {d1=b,d2=c}         |
 | [a,b,c,d...] | a        | {d1=b,d2=c,d3=d...} |

-This encoding allows the heap objects to always have the same representation with only two fields (d1 and d2).
-This is good for:

-- performance: JS engine hidden classes optimisation mentioned above

-- genericity: we can write generic functions (e.g. to copy a closure) that don't need to dynamically query the number of fields composing the payload.
+It still fulfills the genericity constraint and small objects (up to two fields of payload) don't pay for an extra allocation/indirection.
+The price to pay is that two fields of payload are always allocated, even for for objects with 1 field of payload.

+It would be interesting to benchmark the performance of the different payload representations.

 ### m field

-The "m" field is used for reachability checking (~ garbage collection).
-GHCJS can't rely on the JS engine to know when a heap object is collected, which is necessary to implement weak references, finalizers, etc. It implements its own heap traversal algorithm for this.
+The "m" field is used both for reachability checking (~ garbage collection) and to implement the "stable names" features.

+GHCJS can't rely on the JS engine to know when a heap object is collected.
+So it implements its own heap traversal algorithm for this.
 The "m" field is used as a marker for this algorithm (it will be the topic of a future blog post).
+In this case, the "m" field is a number (a GC mark).

-The "m" field is also used to implement the StableName feature.
-So it can be
+When a StableName is created for an object, the "m" field of the object is updated to point to the StableName object:
-either:

-- a number: GC mark

-- an object:
 ```javascript
 [h$StableName]
   { m // GC mark